How to Build Culture When Managing Remote Teams

 Managing Remote Teams Begins with Understanding Company Culture

-According to data collected May 2019 from the Workplace Accountability Index, 63% of employees said there is not always a clear plan/vision to successful execution.
+According to data collected May 2019 from the Culture Advantage Index, 63% of employees said there is not always a clear plan/vision to successful execution.
 Ambiguity surrounding company goals is particularly common among remote employees, who often feel disconnected from their colleagues and leaders in both geography and understanding.
 Employees need to feel connected to — and aware of — the goals and expectations of their leaders and teammates if they’re going to remain engaged and accountable for driving company-wide success.

 Without clear direction and meaningful alignment around company agendas, teams fall into patterns of low engagement.
 Disengagement leads to apathy, and apathy hampers the ability to execute strategic objectives, deploy change and improvement initiatives, and successfully deliver on expected outcomes.
 As such, unifying and managing remote teams must begin with establishing a high performance culture that fosters positive attitudes and proactive behaviors.